 🗽 NYC SHSAT Test Prep

-🆕 The SHSAT goes fully computer-adaptive in Fall 2026.
-Students can no longer skip and return to questions.
-Adaptive practice — like AISparks — is now the most important prep you can do.
+🆕 The SHSAT goes fully computer-adaptive in Fall 2026 — students answer question-by-question.
+Adaptive practice like AISparks is the most valuable prep you can do.

 When to start — and why earlier wins